qio-framework/QioTest/README.md

 * Maven

-A testing scaffold for Qio

-* Clone the QioTodo project:
+1. Clone the QioTodo project:

 ```
 git clone https://github.com/qio-framework/QioTodo.git
 ```
-* Run QioTodo in the background
+2. Run QioTodo in the background
 ```
 mvn package jetty:run
 ```

-* Clone this project...
+3. Clone this project...
-* Download/Update the web driver, expecting to be in homedir/WebDriver/* see `src/main/test/qio/QioTodoTest.java` for driver setup.
+4. Download/Update the web driver, expecting to be in homedir/WebDriver/* see `src/main/test/qio/QioTodoTest.java` for driver setup.
-* Run tests by running following command:
+5. Run tests by running following command:

 ```
 mvn test